Out-of-order execution: Research comes to fruition

-With the POWER1 (1990) IBM returned to out-of-order execution.
+With the POWER1 (1990), IBM returned to out-of-order execution.
 It was the first processor to combine register renaming (though again only floating-point registers) with precise exceptions.
-It uses a physical register file (i.e. a dynamically remapped file with both uncommitted and committed values) instead of a datafull reorder buffer, but the ability to cancel instructions is needed only in the branch unit, which implements a history buffer (named program counter stack by IBM) to undo changes to count, link, and condition registers.
+It uses a physical register file (i.e. a dynamically remapped file with both uncommitted and committed values) instead of a reorder buffer, but the ability to cancel instructions is needed only in the branch unit, which implements a history buffer (named program counter stack by IBM) to undo changes to count, link, and condition registers.
 The reordering capability of even the floating-point instructions is still very limited; due to POWER1's inability to reorder floating-point arithmetic instructions (results became available in-order), their destination registers aren't renamed.
-POWER1 also doesn't have reservation stations needed for out-of-order use of a same execution unit.
-The next year IBM's ES/9000 model 900 had register renaming also for the general-purpose registers.
+POWER1 also doesn't have reservation stations needed for out-of-order use of the same execution unit.
+The next year IBM's ES/9000 model 900 had register renaming added for the general-purpose registers.
 It also has reservation stations with six entries for the dual integer unit (each cycle, from the six instructions up to two can be selected and then executed) and six entries for the FPU.
 Other units have simple FIFO queues.
-The re-ordering distance is up to 32 instructions.
+The reordering distance is up to 32 instructions.
 The A19 of Unisys' A-series of mainframes was also released in 1991 and was claimed to have out-of-order execution, and one analyst called the A19's technology three to five years ahead of the competition.